Shorku/rhnet/README.md

    **Notes:**

-   * If a model is trained with the `--augment_onthefly` option, it will currently produce inconsistent results. `--augment_onthefly` option requires interpolation which smooths out density images, so the correct predictions also need smoothed images.
-The issue will be addressed soon.
+   * If a model was trained with the `--augment_onthefly` option, it should be invoked with `--augment_onthefly` option also for inference as interpolation smooths out density images, so without this option the predictions would be inconsistent.

 2. Training